nsankareswari-70/ETL-Skills/README.md

 ## Getting Data from a folder
-select Data Menu - Get data
+select Data Menu - Get data from File - File folder